 The story has been drilled into students’ heads for ages—whether from parents, teachers, or grandparents—that traditional college is an absolute must.
 Many students go to a four-year school because they believe it’s the normal thing to do.
 According to research by Degree Query, 30 percent of students worldwide only go to a four-year college because they think it’s the natural progression after high school, and 23 percent only go because they think it’s what’s expected from them.
 Make the family proud: Go to a four-year university.
 But, is a bachelor’s degree THAT important?
 Is it the end-all in education?
 Sure, everyone needs a skill to support themselves and their families, but do those skills need to come from training at expensive four-year universities?
 There is another option; one that makes so much sense practically and financially—trade schools.

 A trade school sometimes referred to as a vocational school, technical school, or vocational college, is a post-secondary institution that’s designed to give students the technical skills to prepare them for a specific occupation.
 Here’s another definition.
 Vocational training, also known as Vocational Education and Training (VET) and Career and Technical Education (CTE), provides job-specific technical training for work in the trades.
 These programs generally focus on providing students with hands-on instruction and can lead to certification, a diploma or certificate.
 Examples of trade schools include UEI, American Career College, and Summit Academy.

 At a trade school, you can get a degree in fields like information technology, nursing and health sciences, automotive technician training, and medical assisting.
 Program lengths vary, but typically, they can range from anywhere from eight months to two years.
-Her at Summit Academy we are a non-profit entity and the programs are 20 weeks in length.
+Here at Summit Academy, we are a non-profit entity and the programs are 20 weeks in length.